blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 - Minimal exposure of Data Subject and their data during the processing of a Privacy Request,
 - Making processing of Privacy Requests as automatic as possible,
 - Compatibility with the use of different protocols and tools for user identity management, authentication, and encryption,
-- Allowing developers to be fully comply with [supported legislation](#supported-legislation) related to Privacy Requests quickly and easily
+- Allowing developers to fully comply with [supported legislation](#supported-legislation) related to Privacy Requests quickly and easily
 - Exhaustivity with regards to situations we need to support in response to [supported legislation](#supported-legislation) yet Extensibility in case new situations arise in the future.
 - Highly normative minimal specification, using as much as possible the [Plain Language](https://www.plainlanguage.gov/media/FederalPLGuidelines.pdf) while at the same time making clear references to the (often misfortunate) language of the [supported legislations](#supported-legislation)
 - Limit, as much as possible, the possibility of representing the same meaning in more than one way